TheresaLui/SelfHelpContent_v2/articles/microsoft.avs/checkvsanhealthinsight.md

 1. Increase the size of vSAN datastore by adding a host, or hosts, if the private cloud is below the current limit of nodes per cluster.
 For quick guidance, see ["Tutorial: Scale an Azure VMware Solution private cloud"](https://docs.microsoft.com/azure/azure-vmware/tutorial-scale-private-cloud).
 2. Purge data from the vSAN datastore.

-If you think that the unhealthy vSAN is unrelated to normal use, please open a support request.
+If you think that the unhealthy vSAN is unrelated to normal use, open a support request.

 ## **Recommended Documents**